 - No Multi-Window Support (as of now)

-I am really happy with the iPhone 6S as my daily driver.
+I am euphoric with the iPhone 6S as my daily driver.
 Of course, I do miss a lot of exciting stuff on iOS over Android.
 But, if you are a tech-savvy user, you should not have any problems adapting to the new mobile operating system (iOS).

 If you’re not a power user and confused with a lot of stuff before making the switch, I’ll suggest staying with Android for the time being.
 Hence, take your time before making the switch.

-I hope that my experience would surely help you decide what you really need to do.
+I hope that my experience would surely help you decide what you need to do.
 Still confused?
-Let me know in the comments below and we’ll talk!
+Let me know in the comments below, and we’ll talk!